Code-Institute-Submissions/jameskelly33-in-season-recipes/README.md

 **Navigation**

-On every page there is a standard, collapsible nav bar built using Bootstrap 5 classes that shows the website’s name in the top left, followed by links for the Homepage, In Season page, and recipe library.
+On every page there is a standard, collapsible nav bar built using Bootstrap 5 classes that shows the website’s name in the top left, followed by links for the Homepage, In Season page, and Recipe library.
 On the right are options to log in / register.

 If the user is logged in then a My Recipes link is activated and a log out link is found on the top right.